NathanBHay/Notes-Backup/Computer Science/IDE.md

 - **[[Vim]]**, a text editor which has support for plugins that an IDE usually has.
 - **Emacs**, a [[Lisp|lisp]] powered editor.

-# Debugger
-A debugger is a tool that is used for finding bugs within a program usually through sequential execution of instructions with memory readouts.
-A debugger works by stepping through either compiled or interpreted instructions, stopping a **break points** specified by the programmer.
-The **debugger adaptor protocol** (DAP) is standard way of implementing debuggers that allow for a wide variety of editors to easily connect to a debugger.
+A [[Debugging|debugger]] is a tool used to track the execution of code.
+These are commonly integrated into IDEs.

 # Language Server
 The language server protocol (LSP) is a way of implementing language specific features such as code completion, type hints, errors, and refactoring routines.

+# Formatter
+A code formatter ensures that code conforms to a certain style.
+This ensures uniformity while minimising unnecessary [[Git]] line edits.
+There are many different tools which are available for every programming language.
+In general most align with a specification published by the language creators.